scipp/scipp/docs/reference/developer/getting-started.rst

 .. code-block:: bash

+  tox -e lib
   tox -e docs

 This will build the HTML documentation and put it in a folder named ``html``.
-If rebuilding the documentation is slow it can be quicker to remove the docs build directory and start a fresh build.
+If rebuilding the documentation is slow, it can be quicker to remove the docs build directory and start a fresh build.

 Precommit Hooks
 ~~~~~~~~~~~~~~~